AndrewWasHere/flashcards/README.md

 client-server-based interface.

 Flashcards.py is the application, presenting card questions and answers, and translating user input for the Quiz class.
+(Flashcards is the View and Control)

 The Quiz class contains the 'smarts' of the game.
 It separates the cards into hard, medium, and easy questions based on the previous scores of the deck.
+(Quiz is the model)

 The Deck class is responsible for holding and serving up Flashcards.